mcgnly/DeveloperDocumentation/Support/FAQs.md

 <p>The earliest version you could use the iOS OnBoarding app is version 8.
 Please note: The <strong>Bluetooth version on the device must be 4.0</strong> (Bluetooth Smart).
 Onboarding is not possible with an earlier Bluetooth version.</strong></p>

+<h3> How do I use the iOS Onboarding App</h3>

+<p>Since our Beta currently only includes very limited functionality, please see <a href="https://forum.relayr.io/t/problem-onboarding-ios/176/2?u=dana_relayr">this forum post</a> for instructions how to use the app in order to onboard.</p>

 <h3> I am using the <em>iOS</em> relayr OnBoarding app but my sensors are not all detected</h3>

 <p>This is also a result of the limitations of Bluetooth LE.
 Try logging out of the application, and then log back in again.
 If this does not resolve the issue, disconnect the WunderBar from the power supply and then plug it back in and start the OnBoarding process again.</p>

-<h3> I am using the <em>iOS</em> relayr OnBoarding app.
-I have successfully onboarded my WunderBar but I still can't see data on all channels</h3>

-<p>This is a known issue which has already been fixed in the next version of the app.
-To resolve this issue, remove the app completely from the background tray.
-Keep the WunderBar plugged and restart the application.</p></div>

 </div>

 <h2 class="collapseHeader"> Sensor Data </h2>
 <div class="collapse">

+<h3>I have successfully onboarded my WunderBar sensors and was able to receive data.
+All of a sudden, I stopped receiving data from some of them.
+What could be the cause?</h3>

+<p>We are aware of a phenomenon whereby one or some of the sensors, after having been successfully onboarded and having successfully published data, randomly stop publishing data.
+We are monitoring our servers in order to pinpoint the root cause of this behavior.
+</p><p>
+If you encounter this phenomenon, please supply us with the IDs of the sensors which have stopped publishing as well as the exact time this behavior was encountered.
+You can do so by posting to <a href="https://forum.relayr.io/t/sensors-randomly-stop-publishing-data/254">this Forum Topic</a></p>

 <h3> In which units is Noise Level measured? </h3>
 <p>